alexyuly/ViewScript-Runtime/README.md

 }
 ```

-**"Click a button to log"** is a view, with one button element, with content of "Click me!" and click handled by console logging "You clicked the button.".
+**"Click a button to log"** is a view, with one button element, with content of "Click me!" and click events handled by console logging "You clicked the button.".